buildpacks/docs/content/docs/for-platform-operators/how-to/build-inputs/declare-source-metadata.md

 +++
 title="Declare source metadata"
 weight=3
-summary="Conventions for declaring information about application source code, to be included in the application image." tags=["spec:platform/0.6", "spec:project-descriptor/0.2"]
+summary="Declare information about application source code, to be included as metadata in the application image." tags=["spec:platform/0.6", "spec:project-descriptor/0.2"]
 +++

 ## Summary

 The following are conventions for declaring different type of source inputs.
 This information is provided to the [lifecycle][lifecycle] using [project-metadata.toml][project-metadata].

 ## Sources